danielpeter/Wiggles/README.md

 ### Idea

 My main curiosity was to find out how current ground motion looks like around where I live.
 Thus, I was trying to see if there is a way to find a nearby seismometer of the national seismic network and get a visual on its waveform recording on my phone.
 Something like a weather app, but for seismics.
 The best I could find was a webpage of the [IRIS station monitor](https://www.iris.edu/app/station_monitor/).
 And, bummer, the mobile app installation doesn't work for my region.
 So, I set out to code my own little tool, getting some experience with Swift programming along the way.
-The result is Wiggles, an iOS and iPadOS app, now available for free on the App Store :)
+The result is Wiggles, an iOS app, available for free on the App Store :)

 This endavour wouldn't have been possible without the openly accessible [FDSN web services](https://www.fdsn.org).
 All these FDSN servers provide public access to high-quality seismometer informations, waveform data as well as seismic events -  pretty incredible.